VBG - 22 year post op patient tells her story

 Patricia Hargis - VBG 1984..........Takedown 2006

-April: 2003: Patricia recently prepared and sent to me the following photos including medical photos of the undigested food in her stomach and what her stomach looks like, 18 years after surgery.
+April: 2003: Patricia prepared and sent to me the following photos including medical photos of the undigested food in her stomach and what her stomach looks like, 18 years after surgery.
 She requested I put these up on my website so people could see the long term possibilities.
 Click on link to load (requires acrobat reader which you probably have).

 hargisphotos.pdf